 Property Damage

-Bike accidents often severely damage a bicycle.
-You can claim the costs of repairing or replacing your bike.
+Bike accidents often severely damage the bike itself.
+You can claim property damage costs of repairing or replacing your bike.

 Pain and Suffering

 Medical bills, lost wages, and property damage are economic damages.
-Pain and suffering are non-economic losses.
+Any pain and suffering are non-economic losses.
 In other words, they do not have set dollar values.

 - Mental anguish